Students

 Basic Functional Drills

-The basic functional responses include shelter-in-place, lockdowns, evacuations, and earthquakes (drop-cover-hold –on):
+The basic functional responses include shelter, lockdowns, evacuations, and earthquakes (drop-cover-hold –on) and hold (stay in classroom to keep the hallways clear):

 Lockdowns are meant to isolate students and staff from threats of violence, such as suspicious trespassers, armed intruders, and other threats that may occur in a school or in the vicinity of a school.
 Staff and students will receive instruction so that in the event of the breach of security of a school building or campus, staff, students, and visitors will be able to take positions in secure enclosures.